That which can be destroyed by the truth should be.

 Anyone who gives Russia the benefit of the doubt by default at this point is either stupid, has no morals, or is so deep in the rabbit hole I’m not going to save them.

 How are my priors doing?

 I know which side I’m on, so for the sake of balance I was especially critical on the news sources I “expected” to believe.
 I think I overdid it.
 I should have trusted Ukrainian mainstream sources more.
-(And by blindly trusting them, I’d have saved myself a lot of heartache while coming to the same conclusions, but I’m not going to think about that.)
+(And by blindly trusting them, I’d have saved myself a lot of heartache while coming to the same conclusions.
+Not that that would have been right.)

 I completely ignored the bits about the Russian army conscripts suffering from frostbite (Russian army unable to fight in … Winter?
-Really?) till someone noticed sneakers in an unrelated video.16
+Really?) till someone noticed sneakers in an unrelated video.17

-I didn’t trust the UA gov’t when it claimed it shot down at least one IL-76 but released no pictures on that day or ever17 but maaybe the wreckage was in RU-controlled woods till now?18 Still no pictures or anything, assuming this didn’t happen.
+I didn’t trust the UA gov’t when it claimed it shot down at least one IL-76 but released no pictures on that day or ever18 but maaybe the wreckage was in RU-controlled woods till now?19 Still no pictures or anything, assuming this didn’t happen.

 Even the wild official Ukrainian numbers about Russian losses don’t seem so wild anymore.

 People I know personally that had first-hand knowledge about civilian corpses in the woods, clearly taken there to be executed.
 I chalked it up to isolated incidents. … There were a lot of eyewitness accounts about horrors happening in cities near Kyiv on RU-controlled territory, too horrible and propaganda-like to believe, so I didn’t.